SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Among the many things to do in San Francisco's Fisherman's Wharf neighborhood, you can learn more about the waterfront's history at the free Maritime Museum.
 Here, you can admire the WPA murals and enjoy the interactive exhibits that educate the public about the region's naval legacy, original populations, and wildlife.

-There are two parts to this museum: the historic Bathhouse (a white building designed to look like an ocean liner), and the Visitor's Center on the ground floor of the Argonaut Hotel.
+There are two parts to this museum: the historic bathhouse (a white building designed to look like an ocean liner), and the Visitor's Center on the ground floor of the Argonaut Hotel.

 >> More details about this museum